krishvsoni/flask-wiz/README.md

 Flask-Wiz simplifies the setup process for Flask projects, allowing you to focus on building your application without worrying about initial configuration.

 ## Need More Assistance
+## Need More Assistance

 - Have a question or need assistance?
-Raise an issue on our (Github Issues)[https://github.com/krishvsoni/flask-wiz/issues]
+Raise an issue on our [Github Issues](https://github.com/krishvsoni/flask-wiz/issues)